Go to content

 Tipping

-In Tanzania, tipping is customary whenever you use a service such as guides, drivers, and in restaurants.
+In both Tanzania and Kenya, tipping is customary whenever you use a service such as guides, drivers, and in restaurants.
 It’s a way to show appreciation for good service.
-We recommend tipping 10% as standard in restaurants and suggest tipping Safari guides around $10-$20 per person per day and drivers/guides between $5-$10 per person per day.
+We recommend tipping 10% as standard in restaurants and suggest tipping safari guides around $10-$20 per person per day and drivers/guides between $5-$10 per person per day.

 Woman stood next to gifaffe in Tanzania